-- The boss of the future will lead a geographically distributed team.
+The boss of the future will lead a geographically distributed team.

 Over the nine-month study, the telecommuters charted 13.5% more calls, 10% better performance, and overall better job satisfaction than the in-house team – saving the company a total of $1,900 per employee.
 A remote team allows you to source employees – and contract, specialist workers - from all over the world, increasing your talent pool, as well as your company’s global perspective.

 The boss of the future will defy the 9-5.

 “Given their comfort with digital technology that allows them to work anytime and anywhere, this statistic hardly comes as a surprise,” says Levit.
 Not only will offering a flexible schedule turn around the poor millennial retention rates (which are currently costing companies thousands of dollars), but it will help companies attract top talent.
 With so many millennial-led companies offering flexible arrangements, businesses that have been around longer will need to update their scheduling policies to stay competitive in their recruiting efforts.

 “Avoiding technology can severely limit your business’s progress,” says TAB Member Rick Maher, CEO and Partner at Effective Human Resources.
 “In the early stages of our business, we were too slow to setup credit card and recurring payments.
 With no control over when we received payment, our receivables lag time was atrocious.
-Switching exclusively to credit card payment streamlined our cashflow and collections process.
+Switching exclusively to credit card payment streamlined our cash flow and collections process.
 Since then, our retention has increased from 4 months to over 18.
 Keeping up with technology is key to the stability and growth of any business.”

 The future is coming, and it’s coming fast; it’s up to you to move your company forward.
 If you’re having trouble embracing new technology or keeping up with evolving business trends, it may be time to seek out outside leadership advice.
-The Alternative Board is a global peer-to-peer advisory service that establishes boards of local business owners, so they can help each other overcome business challenges and sieze opportunities.
+The Alternative Board is a global peer-to-peer advisory service that establishes boards of local business owners, so they can help each other overcome business challenges and seize opportunities.
 If you’re interested in becoming a boss of the future, contact a local board to get in touch with other business owners who can help you adapt.